Aetesaki/MJ/URB/examples/Z-scale/README.md

 This folder contains information about using URB on Z-scale layouts

-To make URB compatible with Z-scale add 3 diodes between the 12 volt accessory output of the Märklin Z-scale controller and the input of the L298Ns 12V input.
-Use the accessory ground output of the controller as common ground for all equipment, both railroad accessories and electronic components of the Universal RailBus
+To make URB compatible with Z-scale add a single diode between the 12 volt accessory output of the Märklin Z-scale controller and the input of the L298Ns 12V input.
+Use the accessory ground output of the controller as common ground for all equipment, both railroad accessories and electronic components of the Universal Railway Bus